cybergu0ck/leetcode/leetcode/0005-longest-palindromic-substring.md

 Check if every possible substring is a palindrome.

 - Every possible substring is got using two nested loops.
-- One a substring is got, check if it is a palindrome.
+- One a substring is got, check if it is a palindrome and update the longest palindromic substring.

 <br>